 Beware of creepy chemicals in your food

-And if you’re thinking about forking over more cash to replace your old microwave containers with fancy new BPA-Free versions don’t bother.
+If you’re thinking about forking over more hard earned cash to replace your old microwave containers with fancy new BPA-free plastic versions don’t bother.
 The chemicals they’ve replaced BPA with are bad news too.

-Latest posts by Dr. Glenn Rothfeld (see all)
+Latest posts by Alice Jacob (see all)